aisha-x/THM/Rooms/PT/Linux-privilege-escalation.md

 # id
 uid=0(root) gid=1001(karen) groups=1001(karen)
 ```
-the command used vim to run python code to escalate privileges with setuid(0) -> root, then launch a root shell with `os.execl`
+The command used Vim to run Python code to escalate privileges with setuid(0) -> root, then launch a root shell with `os.execl`

 [view Capability abuse](https://gtfobins.github.io/gtfobins/view/#capabilities)